celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 export CELO_VALIDATOR_SIGNER_ADDRESS=<YOUR-VALIDATOR-SIGNER-ADDRESS>
 ```

 Please use the Validator signer address that you submitted through your Gist file.
 It is included in the genesis Validator set.
+If you plan to run additional validators once the network is up and running you will need to create additional validator signer addresses.

 ### Pull the Celo Docker image

 In all the commands we are going to see the `CELO_IMAGE` variable to refer to the Docker image to use.
-Now we can get the Docker image on your Validator and proxy machines:
+Now we can get the Docker image on your Validator and Proxy machines:

 ```bash
 docker pull $CELO_IMAGE
 ```

-The `us.gcr.io/celo-testnet/celo-node:baklava` image is built from commit [`c38f2fd30d2d7c4716a5181c9645121709b9004e`](https://github.com/celo-org/celo-blockchain/commit/c38f2fd30d2d7c4716a5181c9645121709b9004e) and contains the [genesis block](https://storage.cloud.google.com/genesis_blocks/baklava) and [bootnode information](https://storage.cloud.google.com/env_bootnodes/baklava) in addition to the Celo Geth binary.
+The `us.gcr.io/celo-testnet/celo-node:baklava` image is built from commit [`c38f2fd30d2d7c4716a5181c9645121709b9004e`](https://github.com/celo-org/celo-blockchain/commit/c38f2fd30d2d7c4716a5181c9645121709b9004e) and contains the [genesis block](https://storage.cloud.google.com/genesis_blocks/baklava) and [bootnode information](https://storage.cloud.google.com/env_bootnodes/baklava) in addition to the Celo Blockchain binary.

-{% hint style="warning" %}
-Upgrading a node with version prior to `0.10.0`, released on April 4th, requires reset of the chain data.
-One way to accomplish this is by removing the `celo` directory within the data directory. **Make sure not to remove your keystore**
-{% endhint %}

 ### Networking requirements

-To avoid exposing the Validator to the public internet, we first deploy a proxy node which is responsible for communicating with the network.
-On our proxy machine, we'll set up the node and get the bootnode enode URLs to use for discovering other nodes.
+To avoid exposing the Validator to the public internet, we first deploy a Proxy node which is responsible for communicating with the network.
+On our Proxy machine, we'll set up the node and get the bootnode enode URLs to discover other nodes.

 In order for your Validator to participate in consensus and complete attestations, it is critically important to configure your network correctly.
 Your proxy nodes must have static, external IP addresses, and your Validator node must be able to communicate with your proxy, preferably via an internal network, or otherwise via the proxy's external IP address.